akleszcz/web-dev-fun/section_5/notes/flexbox.md

       > ![justify-contnent: space-evenly](../assets/space-evenly.svg)

       [Source](https://www.w3.org/TR/css-align-3/#distribution-values)

   - > There are also two additional keywords you can pair with these values: safe and unsafe.
-Using safe ensures that however you do this type of positioning, you can’t push an element such that it renders off-screen (e.g. off the top) in such a way the content can’t be scrolled too (called “data loss”).
+Using safe ensures that however you do this type of positioning, you can’t push an element such that it renders off-screen (e.g. off the top) in such a way the content can’t be scrolled too (called "data loss").

     [Source](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)